LGBTQIA+ medical care

 You can conveniently update your chosen name, gender identity, and sexual orientation in ARC MyChart.
 Staff is also trained to view this information and add your preferred pronouns in your record.
 Pronouns can only be updated in clinic during a visit.

-If you are considering transitioning, talk with your provider about where you are hoping to go in the future.
+If you are considering transitioning, talk with your physician or APC about where you are hoping to go in the future.
 Feel free to talk about your options for social and medical transition, along with the risks and benefits associated with both.
 For example, transgender and gender-diverse patients can be at increased risk of certain cancers if undergoing medical transition, so it is important to discuss those risks in routine screenings.

 Recommendations for transgender women, non-binary or genderqueer patients taking estrogen include: